HTML Semantic Elements: Syntax, Usage, and Examples

 Example 2: Replacing Non-Semantic Elements with Semantic HTML

-Before semantic elements, many web pages used generic <div>
+Before semantic elements, many web pages used generic <div> elements for structure.

 Non-Semantic Approach (Not Recommended)